Naviden/Python_Introduction/Projects/Middle_Advance_Level.md

-# Advanced Python Projects for Graduate Students

-This document provides a collection of advanced Python projects aimed at graduate  students.
-These projects are designed to tackle more complex problems, use larger datasets, and employ sophisticated statistical and machine learning techniques.
-Each project encourages you to integrate knowledge from various domains, fostering a deeper understanding of real-world data analysis challenges.

 ## 1. Advanced Data Manipulation: Large-Scale Data Integration

 **Objective:** Enhance skills in handling, cleaning, and integrating large-scale datasets from disparate sources.